tecbravin/Assetfy/README.md

 /**
  * assetfyMc.loop(label:String [, fps:int]):void
  */
-// You can play a animation in loop assetfyMc.loop('animation_name');
+// You can play an animation in loop assetfyMc.loop('animation_name');

-// You can play a animation in loop and set the FPS assetfyMc.loop('animation_name', 24);
+// You can play an animation in loop and set the FPS assetfyMc.loop('animation_name', 24);

 ...